 I once lived in the back of a Toyota Corolla for 4 months, while travelling around New Zealand's North and South Islands.
 New Zealand and Australia, in particular, are excellent countries for this type of travel as they are under-populated countries with amazing places to visit.
 Traffic is not a big problem, roads are good and camping in parks and campgrounds is well catered for.

-Backpackerboard offers good advice on buying a car or van to travel New Zealand.
+Backpackerboard offers good advice on buying a car or van to travel around New Zealand.
 Backpackaround has some tips on doing the same in Australia.
 You could also rent a Motorhome instead of buying a car and selling it again.
 Check out the EuropeByCamper blog for some great articles on Motorhome travel across Europe.

 Living out of a car or a van while travelling a foreign country is a very liberating experience and can work out a lot cheaper in the end.
 Special places to stay don't have to be fixed locations.